 Client API support for the new Timeline control in Unified Interface

 The new Timeline control presents the Posts, Activities, and Notes in a unified view.
-The Timeline control supports the following client APIs:
+For information about client APIs supported for this control type, see Controls

 Business apps in Dynamics 365 are role-based, modular apps that provide task-based functionality targeting a specific area of your business such as sales, service, and marketing.
 These business apps provide a simple and intuitive experience for users by enabling them to quickly navigate around, find things easily, and perform their tasks effectively.